top of page

 In menopause, workouts alone aren’t enough.
 Your body needs a structured approach that supports metabolism, muscle, recovery, and daily movement together.

-Today I’m walking you through the exact 5-component framework I use with every client inside my Second Puberty Lifestyle program, and how you can start applying it at home.
+Today, I’m walking you through the exact 5-component framework I use with every client inside my Second Puberty Lifestyle program, and how you can start applying it at home.

 Watch the full video on YouTube to hear me walk you through this: 👉 Watch Here

-The 5 Components of my Menopause Exercise Program:
+The 5 Components of My Menopause Exercise Program

 1. NEAT (Daily Movement)